wpaccessibility/wp-a11y-docs/docs/topics/forms/required/mark-required-fields.md

 ---
-title: Mark required fields
+title: Mark required form fields
 layout: default
 parent: Required fields
 nav_order: 2
+description: Clearly indicate to the user if a form field is required.
 ---

 # Option 1: Marking only the required form fields

-Clearly indicate to the user if a form field is required to fill out or not.
+Clearly indicate to the user if a form field is required.
 Inform the user above the field how the fields are marked.

 If you choose to mark the required field, include  the text '(required)', or an equivalent, in the label for required fields.